The Reality of Tribulation

 In the face of such uncertainty, we must remember that tribulation is not a sign of abandonment, but a part of our journey with Him.
 Jesus spoke these words to His disciples when their faith was being tested to its absolute limit.
 He acknowledged the scattering and the loneliness, yet He anchored them in a truth that transcends their circumstances.

-When you ask how to trust God no matter what, the answer begins with acknowledging that you are not alone in the struggle.
+When you ask how to trust God no matter what, you are not alone in the struggle.
 Even when it feels like everyone has left you, the Father remains with you.
 Your pain is seen, and your faith is valued, even when it is fragile.
+In the Greek text, the word used for tribulation is thlipsis, which literally means pressure, oppression, or a squeezing together.
+When life squeezes you, what is inside must come out.
+If we are rooted in Christ, that pressure will only serve to press us closer into His everlasting arms.

 These things I have spoken unto you, that in me ye might have peace.
 In the world ye shall have tribulation: but be of good cheer; I have overcome the world.— John 16:33, KJV